ihlec/P2PShipBattle/readme.md

 ## TODO
 - grey out the player prendering when died (ghost)
 - spawn boats 100 tiles away
-- rendering in the build menu
+- if boats dont have a target, let them patrol gradually torwards the player
 - when host player is killed on water, boats get stuck
 - npc boats should avoid ramming each other.
 - raider drop rate
-- make projectiles glow